GeoRath/Climate-680/index.md

 ![Nino 3.4 and AVISO Correlation](/Climate-680/Figures/nino34_aviso_correlation.png)

 As expected the correlation between ENSO and AVISO is strong.
 There is a strong positive correlation in the Eastern Pacific which agrees with our composite data showing anomolous sea levels under ENSO conditions.
 We also see that there is a negative correlation outside of the ocean directly impacted by ENSO behavior.
-The only region that does not show significance is the portion of the Atlantic Ocean captured in the region which agrees with previous research on ENSO conditions and behaviors.
+The only region that does not show significance is the portion of the Atlantic Ocean captured in the region which agrees with previous research on ENSO conditions and behaviors (Cazenave; Hamlington et al 2021; WCRP).

 [Correlation Workbook](https://github.com/GeoRath/Climate-680/blob/master/Project_Workbooks/aviso_nino34_correlation.ipynb)